Division of Student Life

 Bush Hall 146, 607-746-4440

-The Student Life Division Office is the home of the Vice President for Student Life and the Chief Diversity Officer who supervises many departments on campus, all of which encompass life outside of the classroom.
+The Student Life Division Office is the home of the Vice President for Student Life and the Assistant to the Vice President for Student Life.
+The Vice President supervises many departments on campus, all of which encompass life outside of the classroom.
 The Division of Student Life at SUNY Delhi engages, empowers, supports and provides opportunities for students to grow, succeed, give back and reach their fullest potential.

 Athletics